Time Translation Symmetry Breaking in an Isolated Spin-Orbit-Coupled Fluid of Light

-An alternative optical platform where photon interactions can be realized are fluids of light in the propagating geometry~\cite{Carusotto2013}.
-In this configuration, the propagation of light through a nonlinear medium becomes, in the paraxial limit, formally identical to the temporal evolution of a two-dimensional (2D) quantum fluid, the propagation axis playing the role of an effective time and the nonlinearity mediating the photon interactions.
-This remarkable analogy has been beautifully illustrated with measurements of the Bogoliubov dispersion~\cite{Vocke2015,Fontaine2018}, the dynamical formation of optical condensates~\cite{Sun2012,Santic2018}, the spontaneous nucleation of vortices in a photonic lattice~\cite{Situ2020}, or the temporal dynamics of correlation functions following a quench~\cite{Steinhauer2022,Abuzarli2022}.
-Due to the absence of cavity or underlying microstructure, fluids of light in the propagating geometry do not seem to constitute, at first sight, a natural platform for achieving SOC.
-Nevertheless, recently a spin-orbit mechanism has been pointed out in this system~\cite{Martone2021}, based on the fundamental coupling between the polarization and the trajectory of optical fields subjected to a refractive-index gradient~\cite{Onoda2004,Hosten08,Bliokh2015, Ling2017,Cherroret2018,BardonBrun2019}.
-In the presence of an optical nonlinearity, such a coupling is achieved by letting an \textit{inhomogeneous} optical field propagate in the nonlinear medium and make it deviate from its regime of paraxial propagation.
-The inhomogeneous spatial profile gives rise to a nonlinear refractive-index gradient, which couples to the optical spin via the SOC terms emerging beyond paraxiality~\cite{Martone2021}.
+An alternative optical platform where photon interactions can be realized are fluids of light in the propagating geometry~\cite{Carusotto2014}.
+Here the propagation of light through a nonlinear medium mimicks, in the paraxial limit, the temporal evolution of a two-dimensional (2D) quantum fluid, the propagation axis playing the role of an effective time and the nonlinearity mediating the photon interactions.
+This analogy has been beautifully illustrated with measurements of the Bogoliubov dispersion~\cite{Vocke2015,Fontaine2018}, the dynamical formation of optical condensates~\cite{Sun2012,Santic2018}, the spontaneous nucleation of vortices in a photonic lattice~\cite{Situ2020}, or the temporal dynamics of correlation functions following a quench~\cite{Steinhauer2022,Abuzarli2022}.
+Owing to the absence of cavity or underlying microstructure, fluids of light in the propagating geometry do not apparently seem to constitute a natural platform for achieving SOC.
+Nevertheless, recently a spin-orbit mechanism has been demonstrated in this system~\cite{Martone2021}, based on the fundamental coupling between the polarization and the trajectory of optical fields subjected to a refractive-index gradient.
+Unlike linear setups, where the gradient is provided by the medium inhomogeneity~\cite{Onoda2004,Hosten2008,Bliokh2015,Ling2017,Jisha2017,Cherroret2018,BardonBrun2019,Zhang2020}, in nonlinear media SOC emerges in the presence of fairly strong spatial variations of the optical field itself, requiring it to deviate from its paraxial propagation regime.
+This induces a nonlinear index gradient, which couples to the optical spin via the polarization-trajectory coupling term of the wave equation~\cite{Martone2021}.